lielgut/Kernel-Density-Estimation/README.md

 By Liel Gutman and Yaniv Rotics.

 ## About the Project
-The project aimed to improve the selection of hyperparameters in Kernel Density Estimation, specifically the bandwidth and kernel function.
-The proposed solution involved generating synthetic data from known distributions and evaluating the performance of the KDE model using different bandwidths and kernel functions.
-The performance was evaluated using mean squared error and total log-likelihood metrics.
-The "scott" and "silverman" rules-of-thumb were also used for bandwidth selection, and AutoML with grid search and cross-validation was implemented to automate the process of finding the best hyperparameters.
-The performance of the best methods was tested on four different datasets with unknown distributions.
-The project's goal was to develop a systematic approach to selecting the optimal hyperparameters for KDE that is applicable to a wide range of datasets and underlying distributions.
+The project aims to improve the selection of hyperparameters in Kernel Density Estimation, specifically the bandwidth parameter which impacts the smoothness of the estimation.
+The proposed solution involves using different bandwidths including "scott" and "silverman" rules-of-thumb, and Grid Search Cross-Validation which is an AutoML method available in Scikit Learn that estimates the best hyperparameters.
+The performance was evaluated using mean squared error (MSE) and total log-likelihood metrics.
+The performance of the best methods was tested on known distributions and four different datasets as well.

 The final report can be found [here](https://github.com/lielgut/Kernel-Density-Estimation/blob/main/report.pdf).